themes in horror movies

 By presenting fans with something that can’t be easily defined or understood, supernatural forces challenge us to question our beliefs about the world around us and offer an escape from the rational boundaries we create for ourselves.

-A classic example of this theme is Poltergeist (1982), wherein a suburban family is tormented by malevolent spirits, eventually turning to spiritualists, parapsychologists, and exorcists to rescue their missing daughter from the realm of the dead.
+A classic example of this theme is Poltergeist (1982), where a suburban family is tormented by malevolent spirits, eventually turning to spiritualists, parapsychologists, and exorcists to rescue their missing daughter from the realm of the dead.

 Retribution or Revenge